 The Council supports the principle of equal pay for work of equal value and recognises that we should operate a pay system that is based on objective criteria.
 As part of our commitment to putting equal pay principles into practice, we carry out regular monitoring of the impact of our pay practices.
-For the last six years, pay audits have been carried out annually on the whole workforce, providing us with useful comparative pay information.
 This enables us to monitor the effect of our HR practices and activities to see if they are helping to narrow pay differences, and to check that any gaps found are justifiable and not due to discriminatory pay practices, to eliminate bias and ensure fairness in pay.
+The council is currently undertaking a wide-ranging pay review via a Workforce Transformation Project, to be introduced later this year.